tom-sims/ma-crossover-risk-overlay/README.md

-Moving Average Crossover with ML Risk Control & Volatility Targeting
+# Moving Average Crossover with ML Risk Control & Volatility Targeting

-Overview:
+## Overview

 This project explores a simple moving average crossover strategy on SPY and gradually extends it to study how machine learning and risk management techniques affect performance.